graboskyc/FakeTelnet/readme.md

 This is a simple utility that will simulate an SSH endpoint as a Ciena, Cisco, or Juniper with a very small command set.

 # To Run This
+## System prep
 * Download and install Linux (here Ubuntu)
 * Install docker `apt-get install docker.io`

+## From Source
 * Download this repo somewhere (here `/root/FakeTelnet`)
 * Change to the directory `cd /root/FakeTelnet`
 * Build the container `docker build -t gskyft .`
 * Start the container `docker run -t -i -d -p 2222:22 --name ft gskyft`
+* After that, you should be able to ssh to the server on port 2222

+## From DockerHub
+* Start the container `docker run -t -i -d -p 2222:22 --name ft graboskyc/faketelnet`
 * After that, you should be able to ssh to the server on port 2222

 # Command Set
 ## Juniper